claytonyen/resistor-code-reader/README.md

   All of the above are parsed identically and produce the same result.
 - **Smart rounding for entered values** — if you type a value with more significant digits than the selected band count can represent, the calculator rounds it to the nearest valid resistor value and updates the bands to match.
-- **Accurate to industry standard** — unlike some other online resistor tools (e.g. DigiKey's), this reader does not incorrectly force a leading black (0) band for small resistance values.
+- **Accurate to industry standard** — unlike some other online resistor tools, this reader does not incorrectly force a leading black (0) band for small resistance values.
 Color band generation follows proper resistor color code standards.

 ## Installation